Knock Knock

 Those were the blissful days of anonymity, weren't they?

 I'd suppose that I still sometimes try my damndest to sing and tweet and hoot with them here and there.
-But my artistically charged ego doesn't always succeed when trying to sing in tune with that of their naturally consistent and rhythmic harmony.
+But my sometimes artistically charged ego doesn't always succeed when trying to sing in tune with that of their naturally consistent and rhythmic harmony.

 Inspired and uninspired and yet, inspired again.